 This procedure gives you the ability to eat virtually anything you like and to smile again with complete confidence.

 Removable dentures may be far less expensive when compared to dental implants.
 But if dentures cause you to avoid the foods you crave most, are those dentures truly cost-effective?
-The Truth about Dentures page will help you understand the effects a denture can have on your health.
+The Truth about Dentures page will help you understand the negative effects a denture can have on your health.

 Marc, a satisfied dental implant recipient, said of his TeethXpress procedure, “I would say that it’s well worth spending the money to have it done.
 My nutrition is definitely better, and I’m not gulping down large chunks of food.”